goodcucumber/Markdig.Extensions.MathCode/README.md

 The wolframkernel executable shuold be in PATH evironment.

-There is a console app example in MathCodeExample folder.
+There is a console app example in MathCodeExample folder and an example input (example.md).
+Plot/Sound are converted to base64 and embedded in the html.